JetBrains/kotlin-web-site/docs/topics/native/native-app-with-c-and-libcurl.md

 An ideal scenario for interop is to call C functions as if you are calling Kotlin functions, following the same signature and conventions.
 This is when the `cinterop` tool comes in handy.
-It takes a C library and generates the corresponding Kotlin bindings, so that the library can be used as if it were a Kotlin code.
+It takes a C library and generates the corresponding Kotlin bindings, so that the library can be used as if it were Kotlin code.

 To generate these bindings, create a library definition `.def` file that contains some information about the necessary headers.
 In this app, you'll need the `libcurl` library to make some HTTP calls.
 To create a definition file: